 Appropriate language should be chosen to reflect the alleged basis for the discrimination.
 Other prohibited conduct, such as retaliation against someone who has complained of discrimination, may be appropriate.

 In Pedigo v.
 P.A.M.
 Transp., Inc., 60 F.3d 1300, 1301 (8th Cir.
 1995), the Eighth Circuit held that an employee is entitled to some relief under the ADA if the employee proves that his or her disability was a “motivating factor” in the employer’s decision.
-In more recent decisions, the Eighth Circuit has questioned the continued viability of the “motivating factor” standard in ADA cases in light of the Supreme Court’s decision in Gross v.
+In two subsequent decisions, the Eighth Circuit questioned the continued viability of the “motivating factor” standard in ADA cases in light of the Supreme Court’s decision in Gross v.
 FBL Financial Services, Inc., 557 U.S. 167 (2009) (holding that but-for causation is the standard in an ADEA case).
 See Pulczinski v.
 Trinity Structural Towers, Inc., 691 F.3d 996, 1002 (8th Cir.
 2012) and Oehmke v.
 Medtronic, Inc., 844 F.3d 748, 757, n.
 6 (8th Cir.
 2016).
 See also Canning v.
 Creighton University, 995 F.3d 603, 610 (8th Cir.
-2021) (agreeing with the district court that “ADEA, ADA and NFEPA [Nebraska Fair Employment Practices Act] claims for age and disability discrimination ‘share a common analysis,’ all requiring but-for causation” but affirming summary judgment for the defendant on the ground that the plaintiff failed to show that the defendant regarded her as disabled when it terminated her).
+2021) (agreeing with the district court that “ADEA, ADA and NFEPA [Nebraska Fair Employment Practices Act] claims for age and disability discrimination ‘share a common analysis,’ all requiring but-for causation” but affirming summary judgment for the defendant on the ground that the plaintiff failed to show that the defendant regarded her as disabled when it terminated her) and Anderson v.
+KAR Global, 78 F.4th 1031, 1039, n.
+1 (8th Cir.
+2023) (declining to address question whether but-for causation standard applies to ADA cases).
 Given the lack of clarity, the court and the parties may want to consider eliciting findings under the “but-for” and “motivating factor/same decision” standards with, for example, special interrogatories set forth at Model Instruction 11.90.
 The Committee recommends that, if the phrase “motivating factor” is used in any instruction, the definition set forth in Model Instruction 5.21, supra, be given.

 Select the appropriate phrase or, in some cases both phrases separated by “or” depending on the evidence.
 Ogden v.
 Wax Works, Inc., 214 F.3d 999, 1007 n.13 (8th Cir.
 2000) (“To establish her constructive discharge, Ogden needed to show that a reasonable person would have found the conditions of her employ intolerable and that the employer either intended to force her to resign or could have reasonably foreseen she would do so as a result of its actions”.)
 (Emphasis added.)
 See also Thompson v.
 Bi-State Development Agency, 463 F.3d 821, 825 (8th Cir.
 2006) (holding, in ADA case, that a constructive discharge occurs “when an employer deliberately renders the employee’s working conditions intolerable and thus forces him to quit his job” and stating that a constructive discharge takes place “only when a reasonable person would find working conditions intolerable”).